16 Questions That Can Change Your Life

 With sports are meant activities that require intensive physical and/or mental exertion (e.g. football, chess, etc.).

-How does my daily schedule look?
+10) How does my daily schedule look?
 How does that make me feel?

 This refers to the presence or absence of a regular daily structure, and if that fits your constitution or not.

-What kind of music/art/entertainment do I currently consume?
+11) What kind of music/art/entertainment do I currently consume?
 How does that make me feel?

-What kind of possessions do I own?
+12) What kind of possessions do I own?
 How do they make me feel?

-The way, rate, and speed, with which we accumulate things, usually only becomes painfully obvious when we move into a new house.
+The way, rate, and speed, with which we accumulate things, usually becomes painfully obvious when we move into a new house.
 Therefore deliberately asking ourselves this question can have cleansing, humbling, and healing effects.

-How do I breathe?
+13) How do I breathe?
 How does that make me feel?

 It’s no secret that becoming aware of the way we breathe can have empowering and healing effects, hence the question.

-How is my posture while walking, standing, or sitting?
+14) How is my posture while walking, standing, or sitting?
 How does that make me feel?

 As with becoming aware of the way we breathe, becoming aware of how we sit, stand, and walk, also harbours empowerment and healing through the medium of body awareness.

-What religion (if any) do I currently practice?
+15) What religion (if any) do I currently practice?
 How does that make me feel?

 If your current religion makes you experience nourishing feelings, you made a right choice.
 Yet, if your current religion predominantly evokes pathogenic feelings, you might want to try another one, or let it go for a while to investigate how that feels.
+Remember, in the pursuit of spiritual liberation, every method needs to be left behind at some point.
+Clinging to a specific one only keeps us imprisoned.

-What political party/movement am I currently engaged with?
+16) What political party/movement am I currently engaged with?
 How does that make me feel?

 As with the previous question, investigate which feelings your current political engagements evoke in you, and act accordingly.